-WPU students get a rare opportunity many students don’t experience in undergrad.
-That’s what happens when faculty and staff are hands-on.
+You’ll get rare opportunities that many students don’t experience in undergrad.
+That’s what happens when faculty and staff truly invest in your success.

 Many of our students go on to graduate, law, or medical school following their undergraduate studies at WPU.
 Getting experience conducting research, presenting at and attending national conferences, and learning from industry experts, help distinguish our students from others when it comes application time.